 The NIHR Brain Injury MIC seeks to be a centre of expertise in the development of medical technologies to support the prevention of, or improved patient outcomes from, an Acquired or Traumatic Brain Injury.

-In addition to the clinical themes, the MIC supports also four core activities:
+In addition to clinical themes, the MIC approach is also applied to four core activities: